Virgin Australia: Economy

+Economy class seats offer 80 cm seat pitch.
+Selected Boeing 737 aircraft have wireless in-flight entertainment.

 In-flight amenities

 Food and beverages

-Virgin Australia offered business class passengers a "sophisticated" gourmet menu created by Australian chef Luke Mangan.
-For lunch and dinner this included a full three-course meal prepared on board by the crew.
+Virgin Australia offers business class passengers a full three-course meal prepared on board by the crew.

-The food menu is accompanied by a premium range of Australian wines, beers and spirits and non-alcoholic beverages, including barista-style coffee.
+The business class food menu is accompanied by a premium range of Australian wines, beers and spirits and non-alcoholic beverages, including barista-style coffee.

-In Economy Class, the airline offers a buy on board service and serves non-alcoholic beverages to all passengers on all domestic Virgin Australia flights.
-Complimentary beer and wine used to be offered on all services between capital cities departing between 5pm and 7pm.
-On all international flights, complimentary hot meals and beverages were offered to all Economy passengers.
+In Economy Class, the airline offers a buy on board food and drink service and serves complimentary non-alcoholic beverages to all passengers on all domestic and short haul international Virgin Australia flights.

 In-flight entertainment

-In December 2006, Virgin Australia (as Virgin Blue) announced a partnership between Australian cable television providers Foxtel and Austar, to introduce a "Live2Air" service on most flights by mid-2007.
-The Live2Air system was only available on selected Boeing 737 aircraft, and was phased out beginning in 2012.
+In December 2006, Virgin Australia (as Virgin Blue) announced a partnership between Australian cable television providers Foxtel and Austar, to introduce a "Live2Air" service on most flights by mid 2007.
+The Live2Air system was only available on select Boeing 737 aircraft, and was phased out beginning in 2012.

 Virgin Australia's Boeing 777-300ERs and Airbus A330-200 aircraft's in-flight entertainment RED was based on the Panasonic eX2 system.
 RED was fully touch-screen and handset controlled.
 There was no fee for use.
 RED featured an extensive video on demand library that includes new release film, TV series and TV programmes.
 Destination guides were available.
 Other functions available through RED included music on demand (approx 200+ CD library) and video games.
 Seat-to-seat chat was available as well as in flight map and flight information.

 In December 2012, Virgin Australia introduced an in-flight Wi-Fi system to provide music, movies and TV shows to tablets, smartphones, laptops and similar devices.
 The system, which does not offer internet access, is estimated to be fitted on all the airline's planes within 2 years.

 In 2018, Virgin Australia began upgrading the in-flight Wi-Fi system in order to offer wireless internet access.
 The Boeing 777 fleet was expected to be rolled out by the end of 2018, while the Boeing 737 and Airbus A330 fleets are expected to complete rollout of internet access by the end of 2019.
 The regional fleets of Airbus A320s, ATR 72-600s and Fokker 100s will not be rolled out with internet Wi-Fi access.

 After the Virgin Australia take-over by Bain Capital, they removed access to their in-flight Wi-Fi system.
-According to the ABC "Virgin Australia is reviewing its in-flight offerings and services including WiFi and entertainment" under the leadership of newly appointed CEO Jayne Hrdlicka, leaving Qantas to be the only Australian carrier to offer in-flight WiFi.
+According to the ABC "Virgin Australia is reviewing its in-flight offerings and services including Wi-Fi and entertainment" under the leadership of newly appointed CEO Jayne Hrdlicka, leaving Qantas to be the only Australian carrier to offer in-flight Wi-Fi.

+Virgin Australia has once again begun offering Wi-Fi and stream-to-your-device entertainment on all 737 MAX and equipped 737-800 aircraft.
+Free entertainment options include 400+ hours of movies and TV shows, as well as podcasts and books, along with a basic inflight map once connected to the inflight network.
+Connections to the internet is charged for all passengers other than Velocity Platinum and Business Class guests, who enjoy complimentary access.